Yandex Cloud

 Warning

-Incorrect security group settings may cause Yandex Data Processing cluster performance issues.
-For more information on setting up security groups, see Connecting to a cluster.
+Incorrect security group settings may cause performance issues in a Yandex Data Processing cluster.
+For more information on setting up security groups, see this guide.

 • UI Proxy: Option that manages access to component web interfaces via UI Proxy.